cnulenka/Webhook-Tester/README.md

 #### Running the server

 Below setup is for linux machine.
-Run below command from project home/src, make sure you have virtual env set up done and you have installed all dependencies using above command.
+Run below command from src folder, make sure you have virtual env set up done and you have installed all dependencies using above command.

 To run the Django server, execute: